UniversalRobots/Universal_Robots_ROS_scaled_controllers/README.md

 # Scaled controllers

-This repository contains ROS packages for using ROS-control with on-the-fly speed scaling, where the actual speed comes from the robot hardware.

-For example, these controllers are used inside the [`ur_robot_driver`](http://wiki.ros.org/ur_robot_driver).
+This repository contains controllers and hardware interface for `ros_control` that are leveraging an on-the-fly speed scaling mechanism.
+For example, they are used by the [`ur_robot_driver`](http://wiki.ros.org/ur_robot_driver).

+For this, the following subpackages exist:

+  * A **speed_scaling_interface** to read the value of the current speed scaling into controllers.
+  * A **speed_scaling_state_controller** that publishes the current execution speed as reported by the robot to a topic interface.
+Values are floating points between 0 and 1.
+  * A **scaled_joint_trajectory_controller** that is similar to the *joint_trajectory_controller*,
+  but it uses the speed scaling reported by the robot to reduce execution speed of the trajectory.

 ## Acknowledgement
 Developed in collaboration between: